Program

 STEP I: Plan a Program of Study

 • Committee selection: Your major professor will assist you in selecting committee members appropriate to disciplinary interests during the first year.
-The Appointment Form for Graduate Student Advanced Supervisory Committee must be completed and approved by the end of the 3rd semester.
+The Advanced Graduate Student Supervisory Committee must be completed and approved prior to taking the qualifying exam.

 STEP III: Qualifying Exam Options and Procedures

 • Plan and select qualifying exam option: The major professor will schedule a meeting with you and your doctoral committee members at least one semester prior to the qualifying exam to identify subject areas of expertise and interest.
-At the qualifying exam planning meeting, the doctoral committee and you will select exam Option I (a 3-day exam) or Option II (a scholarly paper) and agree upon the format and parameters of the exam/paper.
-See Qualifying Exam Options and Procedures for more details.
+At the qualifying exam planning meeting, the doctoral committee and you will select an exam option and agree upon the format and parameters of the exam/paper.
+See Qualifying Exam Options and Procedures information page for more details.

-• Schedule exam: The student will complete the Application to Take Doctoral Qualifying Examination form.
+• Schedule exam: The student will complete the Application to Take the Qualifying Exam form.
 This completed form is signed by the student and major professor and submitted to the College of Education’s Graduate Support Office by the semester deadline.

 • After the exam is completed: The student’s doctoral committee will evaluate the exam using the Qualifying Exam Rubric and notify student of a Pass or Fail grade within three weeks of submitting the completed exam.
 A Pass grade will advance the student to candidacy.
 If the criteria are not met for a Pass, the student must meet with their committee to determine next steps, including retaking the exam.